-The OS X Installer is designed to prevent you from installing OS X on a Time Machine backup disk.
-It's a good idea to keep the files on your startup disk on a separate drive from your backup, in case the drive becomes unusable.
+The macOS installer is designed to prevent you from installing macOS on a Time Machine backup disk.
+It's a good idea to keep your startup disk and backup disk separate, in case your startup disk becomes unusable.

-Performing these steps deletes backed up files stored on the backup drive you select.
-If you need the data on this backup drive, install OS X on a different drive, or copy your backup data to another drive before using these steps.
+These steps delete the backed up files stored on the backup disk.
+If you need that data, install macOS on a different drive, or copy your backup data to another drive first.

 - Move the Backups.backupdb folder to the Trash.
-Enter an administrator name and password if prompted.
+Enter an administrator name and password, if prompted.

-You can now install OS X on this drive.
+You can now install macOS on the drive.
 When you're ready to turn Time Machine back on, make sure you have another drive you can use to store your backups.